2017 Grand Cercle tasting at La Dauphine. Self service!

 de Chambrun 85-86 Jean de Gue 90 La Chenade 91-92 Les Cruzelles 91-92 Moncets 91 Perron La Fleur 90 Tournefeuille 87

 This neighbour district to Pomerol was badly hit by frost with some properties losing 100% of potential harvest.
-A few good quality wines can be found.
-La Chenade and Les Cruzelles made by highly capable Denis Durantou, owner of L'Eglise Clinet, stand out with freshness, plenty of black fruit and long finish.
+A few good-quality wines can be found.
+La Chenade and Les Cruzelles made by highly capable Denis Durantou, owner of L'Eglise Clinet, stand out with freshness, plenty of black fruit and a long finish.
 Moncets produced really good wine.

 Beauregard 90-91 Belle Brise 93 Bourgneuf 93+ Cantelauze 93 Certan de May 95-96 Clinet 95 Clos de la Vieille Eglise 88 Clos l'Eglise 94+ Domaine de L'Eglise 90-91 Fayat 89 Feytit Clinet 92 Gazin 92 Haut Maillet 92 La Cabanne 93 La Clemence 92 La Commanderie 91 La Conseillante 94+?
 La Croix Pomerol 92+ La Croix de Gay 90-91 La Croix du Casse 91 La Croix Saint-Georges 94+ La Fleur de Gay 91 La Petite Eglise 92 La Violette 95 Lafleur 98 L'Evangile 96 Le Bon Pasteur 92-94 Le Clos du Beau-Père 91 Lecuyer 91 Le Gay 94-95 Le Moulin 88 Le Pin 98-99 L'Eglise-Clinet 98+ L'Enclos 91 Mazeyres 91 Pensees de Lafleur 93 Petit-Village 95 Petrus 98+ Plincette 90 Rouget 90 Sácre Coeur 93+ Taillefer 88 Vieux Château Certan 98+ Vieux Maillet 89 Vray Croix de Gay 91